kikijurama/British_Airways_review_analysis/README.md

 __4. Conclusion__

 - Summarize the findings and insights obtained from the data analysis.
-- Create a concise and visually appealing PowerPoint slide that includes key visualizations, metrics, and clear explanations to highlight the main points derived from the analysis.
+- Create a concise and visually appealing key visualizations, metrics, and clear explanations to highlight the main points derived from the analysis.